-LEVEL OF EFFORT: Review the following sample sizes of operability of degraded and non-conforming conditions which impact mitigating systems and barrier integrity: 15 to 21 per year at one reactor unit sites; 19 to 25 per year at two reactor unit sites; and 22 to 30 per year at three reactor unit sites.
-Although the number of required samples is an annual goal, available operability samples should be inspected each quarter to ensure a reasonable distribution throughout the year.
+LEVEL OF EFFORT: Review the following sample sizes of operability determinations or functionality assessments of degraded and non-conforming conditions which impact mitigating systems and barrier integrity: 15 to 21 per year at one reactor unit sites; 19 to 25 per year at two reactor unit sites; and 22 to 30 per year at three reactor unit sites.
+Although the number of required samples is an annual goal, available operability determination or functionality assessment samples should be inspected each quarter to ensure a reasonable distribution throughout the year.

 71111.15-01 INSPECTION OBJECTIVE

-01.01 To review operability affecting mitigating systems and barrier integrity to ensure that operability is properly justified and the component or system remains , such that no unrecognized increase in risk has occurred.
+01.01 To review operability determinations or functionality assessments affecting mitigating systems and barrier integrity to ensure that operability or functionality is properly justified and the component or system remains capable of performing its design functions, such that no unrecognized increase in risk has occurred.

 71111.15-02 INSPECTION REQUIREMENTS

+Operability refers to a Technical Specification (TS) SSC’s capability to perform its design safety function and functionality generally refers to a non-TS SSC’s capability to perform its specified function set forth in the current licensing basis.

-02.01 Operability Review
+02.01 Operability and Functionality Review

 a.
-Select operability involving risk significant SSCs.
-Selection of operability can emerge from the inspector's review of plant status documents such operator shift logs, emergent work documentation, deferred modifications, and standing orders to determine if an operability evaluation is warranted for a degraded component.
+Select operability determinations or functionality assessments involving risk significant SSCs.
+Inspectors may select functionality assessments of TS support systems and evaluate their effect on TS operability or select functionality assessments of SSCs which are not related to TS operability as a sample.
+Inspectors should apply risked informed insights together with other factors, such as engineering analysis and judgment, operating experience, and performance history, to determine which operability determinations or functionality assessments should be selected for review.
+Selection of operability determinations or functionality assessments can emerge from the inspector's review of plant status documents such as operator shift logs, emergent work documentation, deferred modifications, and standing orders to determine if an operability evaluation is warranted for a degraded component.

 b.
-Review the technical adequacy of the licensee’s operability , and verify is justified.
+Review the technical adequacy of the licensee’s operability determination or functionality assessment, and verify it is justified.
 Verify that the licensee considered other degraded conditions and their impact on compensatory measures for the condition being evaluated.
-Refer to the final safety analysis report (FSAR) and other design basis documents during the review.
-If operability is justified, no further review is required.
+Refer to the updated final safety analysis report (UFSAR) and other design basis documents during the review.
+If operability or functionality is justified, no further review is required.

 c.
-If the operability evaluation involves compensatory measures, determine if the measures are in place, will work as intended, and are appropriately controlled
+If the operability or functionality evaluation involves compensatory measures, determine if the measures are in place, will work as intended, do not cause system operation to be outside the design basis and are appropriately controlled.

 d.
 Verify that degraded SSC or compensatory measures taken to address degraded SSC does not result in changes to tests or experiments described in UFSAR (for example a SSC utilized in a way either outside the design basis or inconsistent with the safety analyses).
 If the changes to tests or experiments are different than what is described in UFSAR, verify that these changes or experiments do meet the various criteria specified in 10 CFR 50.59 for not requiring a license amendment.

 e.
-If operability is not justifiedetermine impact on any TS limiting condition for operation (LCO).
+If operability is not justified determine impact on any TS limiting condition for operation (LCO).

-. se to evaluate the risk significance.
+f.
+If operability or functionality is not justified, use IMC 0609, “Significance Determination Process” to evaluate the risk significance.

-02.02 Identification and Resolution.
-Verify that the licensee is identifying problems with operability at an appropriate threshold and entering them in the corrective action program.
-For a sample of significant operability issues documented in the corrective action program, verify that the licensee has identified and implemented appropriate corrective actions.
-See Inspection Procedure 71152, “Identification and Resolution” for additional guidance.
+02.02 Problem Identification and Resolution.
+Verify that the licensee is identifying problems with operability determinations and functionality assessments at an appropriate threshold and entering them in the corrective action program.
+For a sample of significant operability determinations and functionality assessments issues documented in the corrective action program, verify that the licensee has identified and implemented appropriate corrective actions.
+See Inspection Procedure 71152, “Problem Identification and Resolution,” for additional guidance.